This post and its photos may contain affiliate links, view our disclosure policy.

 Don’t limit yourself to only a Nature Scavenger Hunt.
 You can create a general backyard Scavenger hunt and send kids looking for bikes, garden hoses, doormats (anything).

-You could make it a beach scavenger hunt, park scavenger hunt, neighborhood scavenger hunt.
+You could make it a beach scavenger hunt, park scavenger hunt, or neighborhood scavenger hunt.

 The ideas are endless.